jprince14/BingTool/README.md

 BingTool automates the downloading of selenium webdrivers, they are stored in the Downloads directory and deleted after the script completes.

-BingTool can run in Python 2 or Python 3
+BingTool can run in Python 2 or Python 3.
+Python 3 is preferred

 # Instructions to set up BingTool